INSIGHT-"Anyone but Draghi" - how an Italian presidential bid fell flat

 MISSION ACCOMPLISHED?

-Draghi made his presidential ambitions clear on Dec.
-22 when he told reporters his government had largely completed its agenda.
+Draghi made his presidential ambitions clear at a news conference on Dec.
+22 when he said his government had largely completed its agenda.
 "The work can continue regardless of who is there," he said.

-Probably his primary task when he took on the premiership was to manage Italy's coronavirus response, so his suggestion his work was done, just as a fourth wave of COVID-19 was accelerating fast, seemed to many to be inappropriate.
+While he did not explicitly say he wanted to be president, he said he was “at the service of the institutions” — a clear reference to his willingness to take on the role, politicians and commentators agreed.

+Draghi's move surprised some lawmakers because it broke with traditional Italian etiquette by which no-one is supposed to seek the presidency, but rather only accept it as an honour thrust upon them, said Sandro Ruotolo, a senator with a small leftist group.

 Draghi's office declined to comment on Monti's remarks.

-"The December news conference was bad enough, but then receiving party leaders while we were voting for the president of the republic seemed to us in parliament like a rupture of the rules," said Sandro Ruotolo, senator with a small leftist group.

-These talks were confirmed to Reuters by two sources and were widely reported in Italy's main newspapers.
+These talks were confirmed to Reuters by three party sources and were widely reported in Italy's main newspapers.
 Draghi's office declined to comment.

+"The December news conference was bad enough, but then receiving party leaders while we were voting for the president of the republic seemed to us in parliament like a rupture of the rules," said Ruotolo.

+Mattarella, 80, had ruled out seeking a second term, but with votes increasing for him with each passing parliamentary ballot, Draghi intervened on Saturday morning and asked if he would accept a fresh mandate.

+Mattarella agreed and later the same day was re-elected with the second highest number of votes in the history of the republic.

-(Writing by Gavin Jones, additional reporting by Giselda Vagnoni and Crispian Balmer, editing by Angus MacSwan)
+(Writing by Gavin Jones, additional reporting by Giselda Vagnoni and Crispian Balmer, editing by Angus MacSwan and Nick Tattersall)

 ((gavin.jones@thomsonreuters.com; +39 06 8522 4232;))